What Are The Standard Working Hours In Ghana?

 Rest Periods And Breaks In Ghana

-In Ghana, employees typically work up to 8 hours per day and 40 hours per week, and rest periods and breaks are designed to protect health and safety within these limits.
-You must schedule work so that employees who work more than 5 continuous hours receive at least a 30-minute meal break, and you should organize shifts and rosters to provide sufficient daily and weekly rest in line with statutory requirements and good practice.
+In Ghana, employees typically work around 8 hours per day and 40 hours per week, and rest periods are designed to ensure these hours are worked safely and sustainably.
+Meal breaks must interrupt continuous work so that employees do not work more than 5 hours without at least a 30-minute break.
+Daily and weekly rest entitlements operate alongside these breaks to prevent excessive fatigue.

 Disclaimer